MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   byte order.
 * the uncompressed, fully-qualified TargetName, represented as a sequence of length-prefixed labels as in Section 3.1 of {{!RFC1035}}.
-* the SvcParams, consuming the remainder of the record (so smaller than 65535 octets and constrained by the RDATA and DNS message sizes).
+* the SvcParams, exactly filling the remainder of the record (so smaller than 65535 octets and constrained by the RDATA and DNS message sizes).